tyhieshajohnson/tyhieshajohnson/README.md

 Hello, I am Tyhiesha Johnson.
-An aspiring full-stack developer with proficiency in Front-end.
+An aspiring Software Engineer with proficiency in Front-end and Backend.
-My main interests are people (marketing, psychology) and delivering projects on time.
+My main interests are people (marketing, psychology) and developing my coding skills.
-Languages I have learnt so far are HTML5, CSS & JavaScript.
+I code with; JavaScript, Vue.js, Node.js...
-Frameworks include; Bootstrap & Vue.js.
+IG: @johnsontyhiesha

 <!---
 tyhieshajohnson/tyhieshajohnson is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.